Anthos : Portable Google Cloud Platform Hybrid Management

 - Building SaaS solutions on top of Google Cloud Platform and have major customers which fall in the buckets above.

-Last year, Google Cloud announced the Cloud Services Platform, an integrated family of cloud services that lets you increase speed and reliability, improve security and governance and build once to run anywhere, across GCP and on-premise environments.
-It’s now in private beta and includes:
+Last year, Google Cloud announced the Cloud Services Platform, now rebranded to Anthos, an integrated family of cloud services that lets you increase speed and reliability, improve security and governance and build once to run anywhere, across GCP and on-premise environments.
+General availability was announced in March and includes:

 - Hybrid computing: GKE On-Prem with multi-cluster management

-- Policy enforcement: CSP Config Management, to take control of Kubernetes workloads
+- Policy enforcement: Anthos Config Management, to take control of Kubernetes workloads

 - Service mesh: Availability of Istio 1.0 in open source, Istio and service management, and Apigee API Management for Istio.